seustachi/python-sandbox/README.md

 # Using numpy (should not work now !)
 py ./dummy-numpy.py

+# How to debug a file in python
+Just click on the debugbutton :D

+# How to run a unit test ?

 to go further, here is the proposed structure for a data analysis project :